Current Planned Developments in Greater Estero

 Verdana Village on East Corkscrew

-Additionally, residents now have a Publix-anchored retail shopping center outside the front gates, which opened in 2024.
-It includes Heartland Dental, Publix Liquors, The Nail Lounge Spa, and Dunkin.
-The Shoppes at Verdana Village offers 78,000 square feet of shopping space with top local, regional, and national brands designed to support dining, beauty, banking, and medical services.
-Up to 15,500 square feet of small shop space is available, along with three out parcels for development.
-The school bus also stops inside the community near the Publix store.
-Recently opened stores include the UPS Store, Estero Nail and Spa, Embark, New York Pizza and Pasta, Heartland Dental, and Fifth Third Bank.
+Residents now have a Publix-anchored retail shopping center outside the front gates, which opened in 2024, including Heartland Dental, Publix Liquors, The Nail Lounge Spa, and Dunkin’.
+The Shoppes at Verdana Village offers 78,000 square feet of shopping space, featuring top-tier local, regional, and national brands, with dining, beauty, banking, and medical services.
+There is up to 15,500 square feet of available small shop space with three out parcels for Development.
+The school bus also stops inside the community, close to the Publix store.
+Other stores such as the UPS Store, Estero Nail and Spa, Embark, New York Pizza and Pasta, Heartland Dental, and Fifth Third Bank have recently opened.

 Residential Developments within The Village of Estero